nickdelgrosso/callscript/README.md

 # Callscript

 Not worth it to refactor your script into a bunch of functions?
 This is a simple python library that lets you run your script as though you had, so you can call `results = callscript('myscript.py', x=3, y=4)`.
-Just add comments in your scirpt to show where the inputs and outputs are, and `callscript` will make the function work properly:
+Just add comments in your script to show where the inputs and outputs are, and `callscript` will make the function work properly:

 ```python